na-na-hi/renget/archive/CloverDrawRequest.md

 1. Debby walking away from an explosion

 1. Hell's Kitchen, with Beast as Gordon Ramsey and guild mons as contestants

-1. cyndaquil has trapped booker in a jar

 1. ross sleepwalking